How To Use Cleft Sentences To Add More Emphasis

 How To Use Cleft Sentences

-Cleft sentences use a two-clause construction and usually start with the empty introductory subjects of what or it.
+Cleft sentences consist of a two-clause construction and often start with the introductory subjects of what or it.

 How to construct cleft sentences

-You may not use these often in your writing.
+You are probably using some of these in your writing.

 Yet it is worth understanding how to correctly add more emphasis to certain sentences when the need arises.

-The purpose of a cleft sentence is to emphasize a particular part of the sentence.
+The purpose of a cleft sentence is to place emphasis on a particular part of a sentence.

 You can also use it to provide emphasis on a specific point.

-As its name implies, there are always two parts (clauses) to a sentence.
+As its cleft name implies, there are always two parts (clauses) to a sentence.

 This makes it a more complex sentence.